 We have come to know of recycling through the years as a means to reuse products that we do not have the need for anyway.
 Upcycling, however, is a newer term that most people might be unfamiliar with.
 But to clear the air of any uncertainty let us first thoroughly define recycling and upcycling.

 Conventionally recycling is referred to the process of using waste materials and converting them to useful-materials and objects.
 The key point here is that waste material is used to create new items for use.
 A great example of this is the use of old waste paper and creating new paper from it in an office environment.
 Major fast-food companies like McDonald’s use of recycled paper in the place of normal paper to conserve the use of resources.

 An item that is ‘recycle-able’ is deemed to be fit for use when it has reached the end of its life.
 Materials like paper, rubber tires, cardboard, most electronic items, some plastics, and a few others are items that can be recycled for future use.

 Waste is collected and then certain types of materials are separated.
 Metals are separated by using magnets, for example.
-Different tactics are employed to separate different kinds of materials like glass, plastics or paper.
-In some sorting facilities, human workers will go through the waste and sort material types by hand.
+Different tactics are employed to separate different kinds of materials like glass, plastics, or paper.
+In some sporting facilities, human workers will go through the waste and sort material types by hand.

 These will then be used to make new products.

 Examples of Recycling

 There are many types of recycling.
 Here are some of the most common ones.